TeRyZh/Roadside-LiDAR-Vehicle-Detection-and-Tracking-Background-Subtraction/programs/README.md

 This folder contains functions developed for LiDAR background subtraction

-0. Before running the Algorithms, you need to prepare *beams_elevation.mat* and *George_st_ROI.png* for your own LiDAR data.
+Step 0.
+Before running the Algorithms, you need to prepare *beams_elevation.mat* and *George_st_ROI.png* for your own LiDAR data.
 - a. if you don't use Region-of-Interest (ROI), you need to comment out the following line of code.
 It doesn't impact the detection results.
 ~~~
    [ptCloud_roi_filtered] = roi_filter(ptCloudOut,roi_mask); )
 ~~~
 - b. *beams_elevation.mat* is Vertical Angles (ω) by Laser ID and Model, which can be found in the LiDAR Manual.
-1. Run *Triangle Thresholding.m* to obtain the *range_thrld_matrix.mat* that stored the threshold value for each elevation-azimuth grid
+Step 1.
+Run *Triangle Thresholding.m* to obtain the *range_thrld_matrix.mat* that stored the threshold value for each elevation-azimuth grid
-2. Run *Background Filter.m* to filter out background and only preserve the foreground points.
+Step 2.
+Run *Background Filter.m* to filter out background and only preserve the foreground points.